History

 1996

-Then-Florida-Gov. Lawton Chiles asked 55 citizens from around the state to make recommendations for the future of public education in the next millennium.
-Among them was David Lawrence Jr., then-publisher of The Miami Herald.
+Florida Governor Lawton Chiles convenes a group of 55 citizens from across the state to recommend a vision for the future of public education in the next millennium.
+Among them is David Lawrence Jr., then publisher of The Miami Herald.

 1999